wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-governance/includes/information-security-policy.md

-Business units and product groups at Microsoft are responsible for specific implementations of Microsoft security policies, standards, and requirements.
-Microsoft 365 documents security implementations in the Microsoft 365 Information Security Policy.
+Business units and product groups at Microsoft are responsible for implementing the security policies, standards, and requirements of the Microsoft Security Policy and Standards Program.
+Microsoft 365 documents these security implementations in the Microsoft 365 Information Security Policy.
 This policy aligns with the Microsoft Security Policy and governs the Microsoft 365 information system, including all Microsoft 365 environments and all resources involved in the collection, processing, maintenance, use, sharing, dissemination, and disposal of data.

 ## Scope